Sephike/final_project_test/README.md

 2. Clement, J. (2021, January 29).
 Value of the global video games market 2012-2021.
 Statista. https://rb.gy/apmgqy

+3. Marketing.
+(2021).
+Retro Video Games Newsletter.
+Slidesgo. https://rb.gy/if1nnk

-3. Plant, Mike.
+4. Plant, Mike.
 (2018, December 21).
 Top 10 best-selling videogame consoles.
 Guinnessworldrecords. https://rb.gy/df11vn

 ### Team Communication Protocols
 The team will work virtually using the Zoom and Slack technologies.
 The team is expected to use individual branches to their commit work to GitHub, where the project is warehoused.
 The branches will be merged when the team meets to review each other's work.